petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/tuning-your-jvm.md

 | `-XX:InitialCodeCacheSize=64m`  | Initial space for JIT-compiled code.
 Too small a code cache (`48m` is the default) reduces performance, as the JIT isn't able to optimize high frequency methods. |
 | `-XX:ReservedCodeCacheSize=96m` | Maximum space for JIT-compiled code.                                                                                                                              |

-!!! note
+!!! tip
-	  Set the minimum (`-Xms`) and maximum (`-Xmx`) heap size to the same value to prevent the JVM from making dynamic adjustments.
+	 For Liferay Self-Hosted, set the minimum (`-Xms`) and maximum (`-Xmx`) heap size to the same value to prevent the JVM from making dynamic adjustments.
+For Liferay PaaS, see [JVM Memory Configuration](https://learn.liferay.com/w/liferay-cloud/manage-and-optimize/scaling-the-liferay-service#jvm-memory-configuration).

 !!! warning
 	 Avoid allocating more than 32g to your JVM heap.
 Your heap size should be commensurate with the speed and quantity of available CPU resources.

 ## Set Survivor Space